-Alaska has passed a series of laws (known as "Mandatory Insurance Statutes") that require the owners of most motor vehicles to carry a car insurance policy that meets certain minimum liability coverage requirements, in case the vehicle is involved in a traffic accident.
-In this article, we'll discuss these requirements, and we'll touch on other key details related to auto insurance in Alaska.
+Alaska has passed a series of laws that require the owners of most motor vehicles to carry a car insurance policy that meets certain minimum liability coverage requirements, in case the vehicle is involved in a traffic accident.
+In this article, we'll discuss:

-In Alaska, a person who suffers any kind of injury or damage due to an auto accident usually can proceed in one of three ways:
+A person who suffers any kind of injury or damage due to an auto accident in Alaska usually can proceed in one of three ways:

 Note: In no-fault car insurance states, claimants don't have this same range of options.
 If you're injured in a car accident in a no-fault state, you must turn to the personal injury protection coverage of your own car insurance policy for the payment of medical bills and other out-of-pocket losses, regardless of who caused the accident.
 Only if your claim reaches certain statutory thresholds can you step outside of no-fault and make a claim directly against the at-fault driver.
 But Alaska drivers don't need to worry about no-fault for an in-state accident.